Threonine

 Threonine (symbol Thr or T) is an amino acid that is used in the biosynthesis of proteins.
-It contains an α-amino group (which is in the protonated −NH form under biological conditions), a carboxyl group (which is in the deprotonated −COO− form under biological conditions), and a side chain containing a hydroxyl group, making it a polar, uncharged amino acid.
+It contains an α-amino group (which is in the protonated −NH form when dissolved in water), a carboxyl group (which is in the deprotonated −COO− form when dissolved in water), and a side chain containing a hydroxyl group, making it a polar, uncharged amino acid.
 It is essential in humans, meaning the body cannot synthesize it: it must be obtained from the diet.
 Threonine is synthesized from aspartate in bacteria such as E. coli.
 It is encoded by all the codons starting AC (ACU, ACC, ACA, and ACG).

 Threonine sidechains are often hydrogen bonded; the most common small motifs formed are based on interactions with serine: ST turns, ST motifs (often at the beginning of alpha helices) and ST staples (usually at the middle of alpha helices).

 Modifications

 The threonine residue is susceptible to numerous posttranslational modifications.
 The hydroxyl side-chain can undergo O-linked glycosylation.
 In addition, threonine residues undergo phosphorylation through the action of a threonine kinase.
 In its phosphorylated form, it can be referred to as phosphothreonine.
 Phosphothreonine has three potential coordination sites (carboxyl, amine and phosphate group) and determination of the mode of coordination between phosphorylated ligands and metal ions occurring in an organism is important to explain the function of the phosphothreonine in biological processes.